SystemsApproach/private5g/cloud.rst

 described here.
-They include `AP-List`, which specifies a list of access points (radios); `IP-Domain`, which specifies IP and DNS settings; and `UPF`, which specifies the User Plane Function (the data plane element of the SD-Core) that should forward packets on behalf of this particular instance of the connectivity service.
-The `UPF` model is necessary because Aether supports two different implementations: one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric, as described in Chapter 5.
+They include `AP-List`, which specifies a list of access points (radios); `IP-Domain`, which specifies IP and DNS settings; and `UPF`, which specifies the User Plane Function (the data plane element of the SD-Core) that is to forward packets on behalf of this particular instance of the connectivity service.
+The `UPF` model is necessary because Aether supports two different implementations: one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric.
+Both implementations are described in Chapter 5.